 Helping Your Adopted Child Maintain A Cultural Connection

 Offers ideas on how adoptive parents can help their child learn about their culture such as seeking out events and reading books that celebrate your child’s ancestry.

 The Realities of Raising a Kid of a Different Race

 Explains an adoptive mother’s experience with raising a transracially adopted child.

 Provides a list of suggestions for prospective adoptive parents on things to consider while preparing for a transracial adoption.
 Suggestions include finding mentors and role models for your child, make new connections in your community, and keep children talking.

-Transracial Adoption: It Will Change Your Family Forever (PDF - 40 KB)
+Transracial Adoption: It Will Change Your Family Forever

-Infertility and Adoption Counseling Center (2018)
+Infertility and Adoption Counseling Center (2015)

 Explores the adoption of children of color by White parents and offers strategies adoptive families can use to best meet the needs of those adopted transracially.

-North American Council on Adoptable Children (NACAC)
+North American Council on Adoptable Children (2017)